isItObservable/servicemeshsecuritybenchmark/docs/getting-started.md

 ## Gather Details: Create API Token

-This Workshop requires an 2 API tokens:
+This Workshop requires 2 API tokens:
 * One to deploy the Dynatrace Operator
 * One to ingest metrics, logs, traces and events